Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Introduction

+This manifold-with-corners has three faces, bf (boundary face, the pure large-distance regime), tf (transition face), and zf (zero face, the pure low-energy regime) --- see \Cref{fig}.

 Our main theorem is the following.
 We phrase it in terms of a set of admissible one-parameter families $\{P(\sigma)\}_{\sigma\geq 0}$ of operators $P(\sigma) \in \operatorname{Diff}^2(X^\circ)$.
 The requirements for such a family to be admissible are enumerated in \S\ref{sec:op}.
-Roughly, the set of admissible families is slightly larger than the set of spectral families of short-range Schr\"odinger operators on $X$.
-Indeed, we prove in \S\ref{sec:op} that the spectral families of Schr\"odinger operators are admissible, assuming that the coefficients of the operator admit full asymptotic expansions in the large-$r$ limit, in addition to the (generically satisfied) assumption that the Schr\"odinger operator lacks a bound state or resonance at zero energy.
-The reason for considering a slightly larger set is to handle applications to wave propagation on stationary but non-static black hole spacetimes, as in \cite{HintzPrice}.
-However, we invite the first-time reader, or the reader not interested in such applications, to consider $P(\sigma)$ to be the spectral family of a Schr\"odinger operator. \begin{theorem} Let $X$ be an asymptotically conic manifold, and consider an admissible family $\{P(\sigma)\}_{\sigma\geq 0}$ of operators on it, as described in \S\ref{sec:op}, including \begin{itemize} \item the assumption that $P(0)$ lacks a bound state or resonance at zero energy, $\ker_{\calA^{d-2}(X)} P(0) = \{0\}$, \item the requirement that the map in \cref{eq:Sommerfeld} is invertible. \end{itemize} For some constant $\frakm\in \bbR$ which depends in an explicit way on the first subleading terms in the metric (and is 0 in the exactly conic case), for any $f\in \calS(X)$, the limiting resolvent (see \S\ref{sec:op}) output $R(\sigma^2 \pm i0) f$ has the form
+Roughly, the set of admissible families is slightly larger than the set of (appropriately conjugated) spectral families of short-range Schr\"odinger operators on $X$.
+We prove in \S\ref{sec:op} that Schr\"odinger operators with coefficients admitting full asymptotic expansions in the large-$r$ limit fall under our framework if there is no bound state or resonance at zero energy.
+This last clause generically holds.

+The reason for the parenthetical ``appropriately conjugated'' above is that when we are studying a (short-range\footnote{ Long-range potentials, such as the $O(1/r)$ Coulomb potential, require serious modifications and we do not discuss them here.}) Schr\"odinger operator $P_0 = \triangle_g+V$, what we call $P(\sigma)$ is not the spectral family $P_0-\sigma^2$ but rather the result

+of conjugating $P_0-\sigma^2$ by the exponentials\footnote{When $X=\overline{\bbR^d}$, what we call $r$ really only agrees with the Euclidean radial coordinate away from the origin.
+It is chosen so as to be smooth everywhere.
+On general asymptotically conic manifolds, $r=\rho^{-1}$, where $\rho$ is a boundary-defining-function.}